Why Are Natural Areas Important?

 What are Natural Areas?

 High-quality natural areas support healthy ecosystems—native plant communities organized in distinct patterns such as prairies, savannas, open woodlands, forests, and many types of wetlands.
 When they are healthy, ecosystems support a succession of flowers throughout the growing season—not just in spring or fall—providing a steady supply of nectar and pollen for pollinators, and seeds for birds and small mammals.
 In woodlands, a multi-aged canopy and an understory free of buckthorn allow enough light and space for the ground layer to support diverse herbaceous plants, rather than just bare soil or empty leaf litter.
-The wide diversity of plants that make up healthy ecosystems provide the huge variety of edible and structural plant tissues, living and dead, that are absolutely essential for wildlife to survive and thrive.
+The sheer variety of plants in healthy ecosystems provides a wide array of edible and structural plant tissues—leaves, twigs, stems, wood, roots, tubers, and more—essential for the specific dietary and sheltering needs of insects, mammals, and birds.

-Historically, our region supported a diverse mosaic of prairie, wet meadow, marsh, savanna, open oak woodland, and pockets of scattered forest.
-This general openness was shaped by centuries of Native American stewardship, including the frequent use of fire to maintain high productivity—supporting wildlife and abundant flowering and fruiting.
+Historically, the land that is now Minneapolis supported a diverse mosaic of prairie, wet meadow, marsh, savanna, open oak woodland, and pockets of forest.
+This general openness was shaped by centuries of Native American stewardship, including the frequent use of fire to maintain high productivity—supporting wildlife by promoting abundant flowering and fruiting.

 Human stewardship has been a vital part of this landscape for thousands of years.
 Continuing that legacy is essential if we want natural areas we can truly be proud of.